avalentino/geomodels/docs/cli.rst

   $ geomodels-cli info -h

-  usage: geomodels info [-h] [-d DATADIR] [-a] [--data]
+  usage: geomodels-cli info [-h] [-d DATADIR] [-a] [--data]

-  Provide information about the platform, library versions and installed data.
+  Provide information about the installation and environment.
+  Information provided include: the platform, the library versions and installed data.

-  optional arguments:
+  options:
     -h, --help            show this help message and exit -d DATADIR, --datadir DATADIR
                           specifies where the model data are stored